osnr/rpi-bitbang-ethernet/README.md

-This project is more of a byproduct of me trying to understand Ethernet & that FPGA example rather than a project that's meant to be used :-)

-It also doubles as a reasonably simple example of bare-metal programming for the Pi 4. (see also [valvers.com](https://www.valvers.com/open-software/raspberry-pi/bare-metal-programming-in-c-part-1/))
+This project is more of a byproduct of me trying to understand Ethernet & that FPGA example rather than a project that's meant to be _used_ :-) It also doubles as a simple-ish example of bare-metal programming for the Pi 4.
+I expect I'll use it as a starter template for other stuff, and as documentation so my future self can relearn how to do these things. (see also [valvers.com](https://www.valvers.com/open-software/raspberry-pi/bare-metal-programming-in-c-part-1/))

 ## how to use